1. Who is the data controller

 - Email summary requests (planned feature, not currently active).
 An email-summary feature is on our roadmap.
 It is not active in this release and no email-summary data is currently collected.
 When it ships, you will type the recipient address yourself and click to confirm sending; at that moment your summary text and the recipient address will be transmitted to an email-delivery provider so the email can be sent.
 We will not save the recipient address, and nothing will be sent automatically.
 We will update this policy and the “Last updated” date at the top when the feature ships.

 - Symptom journal entries (only if you use them).
-If you use the symptom journal at /symptoms, anything you log — a daily mood rating, a list of symptoms with severity values, seizure details (optional type, duration, time, aura, after-effects, and suspected trigger), and any free-text note — is saved only in your browser’s local storage.
+If you use the symptom journal at /symptoms, anything you log (a daily mood rating, a list of symptoms with severity values, seizure details such as optional type, duration, time, aura, after-effects, and suspected trigger, and any free-text note) is saved only in your browser’s local storage.
 This data is never sent to our servers or to Anthropic.
 The 30-day trends chart and pattern callouts are computed entirely inside your browser.

 We do not ask for your name, address, date of birth, government ID, or any other directly identifying information.
 We ask that you not include any such information (for example, the patient header on a radiology report) in what you upload.